Katharine Graham: Death

-On July 14, 2001, Graham fell and struck her head while visiting Sun Valley, Idaho; she died three days later at the age of 84.
+On July 14, 2001, Graham fell and struck her head while visiting Sun Valley, Idaho; she was taken to St. Alphonsus Regional Medical Center in Boise, where she died three days later at the age of 84.
 Her funeral took place at the Washington National Cathedral.
 Graham is buried in historic Oak Hill Cemetery, across the street from her former home in Georgetown.